spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

 </InfoBox>

 <InfoBox>
-New worker pools may be added if it desired to customize certain worker nodes to run specialized workloads.
-As an example, the default worker pool may be configured with the <i>Standard_D2_v2</i> instance types for general-purpose workloads and another worker pool with instance type <i>Standard_NC12s_v3</i> can be configured to run GPU workloads.
+New worker pools may be added if it is desired to customize certain worker nodes to run specialized workloads.
+As an example, the default worker pool may be configured with the <i>Standard_D2_v2</i> instance types for general-purpose workloads, and another worker pool with the instance type <i>Standard_NC12s_v3</i> can be configured to run GPU workloads.
 </InfoBox>

 <InfoBox>